15 Quick and Easy No-Cook Lunch Ideas

 Nibble your way through lunch with this Mediterranean mezze platter.
 Hummus is filled with protein and is delicious on top of pita or whole wheat bread if you don't have pita readily available.
 Layer on some roasted peppers and you have a beautiful open-faced sandwich!
 Not into the red peppers?
 Dip some veggies in the hummus and enjoy your grilled chicken with your pita.

-Turkey and Cheese Wraps
+Turkey Lettuce Wraps

-Tuna Salad stuffed Avocado
+Tuna Salad Stuffed Avocado

 Scoop out an avocado where the pit would be, and make yourself a "bowl."
 Load it with your favorite tuna salad.
 (We like a simple canned tuna with red vinegar, a touch of olive oil, salt, and metabolism-boosting cayenne pepper.)
 Adding some color with tomatoes and red pepper to increase your vitamin intake.
 Not to mention, it adds some crunch in every bite!